jonashackt/molecule-ansible-docker-aws/README.md

 To initialize a new Molecule powered Ansible role named `docker` with the Vagrant driver and the Testinfra verifier you have to execute the following command:

-`molecule init role --driver-name vagrant --role-name docker --verifier-name testinfra`
+`molecule init role --driver-name vagrant --verifier-name testinfra docker`

 This will give: